Synchronized Cardioversion: Step-by-Step Guide for Medical Rescuers

 10. Reassess the Patient’s Rhythm

-If the patient’s rhythm does not convert, press SYNC again and repeats the procedure.
-Don’t forget to press sync as a defibrillator will always revert to defibrillation mode after the shock.
+If the patient’s rhythm does not convert, press SYNC again and repeat the procedure.
+Don’t forget to press sync, as a defibrillator will always revert to defibrillation mode after the shock.
 Continue to monitor the patient.

 What Patients Do Not Benefit from Cardioversion?